 There was still one last chapter, however.
 Somali guerrillas then fighting against Ethiopian forces in many areas of the Ogaden desert brought the disease back to Somalia, previously smallpox free.
-The first cases were reported in September 1976.30 For yet another year a smallpox campaign had to be waged throughout Somalia, as well as in adjacent areas of Kenya and Djibouti.
+The first cases were reported in September 1976.
+For yet another year a smallpox campaign had to be waged throughout Somalia, as well as in adjacent areas of Kenya and Djibouti.
 More than 3,000 cases were discovered but, at last, the final chains of transmission were severed.
-Ali Maalin, the 23-year-old cook in Morka, Somalia, proved to be the last case in a continuing chain of infection extending back at least 3,000 years.
+Ali Maalin, the 23year-old cook in Merka, Somalia, proved to be the last case in a continuing chain of infection extending back at least 3,000 years.
 Eradication appeared to have been achieved.
 The 10 year time target had been missed, but only by 9 months and 26 days.

-Two major questions remained, questions which had been of concern to us since the earliest days of the program: (1) How could could we be certain that eradication had been achieved and; (2) Even if smallpox program staff were confident of eradication, how could national authorities gain a comparable level of confidence, sufficient to permit them to stop vaccination and the requirements for international vaccination certificates?
+Two major questions remained: (1) how could we be certain that eradication had been achieved and; (2) even if we were confident of eradication, how could national authorities gain a comparable level of confidence, sufficient to permit them to stop vaccination and the requirements for international vaccination certificates?

 As pointed out, smallpox, to persist, must continue to be transmitted from person to person.
 We reasoned that evidence of persistent transmission should be increasingly evident with the passage of time, either through detection of one of an ever increasing number of active cases or through detection of residual facial scars caused by the disease.
 We believed that two years of continuing surveillance should detect cases if present and this became a working standard.
-If no cases were found, during this period, it was decided that natural transmission could be considered to have been interrupted.31 Experience supported this presumption.
-During the course of the program, we discovered six instances in which smallpox transmission continued in a country for periods of 6 to 36 weeks after we thought transmission had been interrupted.
-In one country, a smoldering outbreak in a slum area was missed for 15 weeks.
-In two of the 6 episodes, lower level health staff had suppressed reports of cases.
-In the remaining 3, all in Botswana, a religious group which opposed vaccination, had carefully hidden cases from surveillance workers.
-Whatever, the prescribed 104-week period of surveillance was almost three times longer than the longest interval of time during the program when smallpox persisted in a country unknown to national health authorities.
-Notably, all of these episodes occurred prior to 1974 when we increasingly began to publicize that a reward would be given to anyone who reported a case which could be confirmed as smallpox.
+If no cases were found, during this period, it was decided that natural transmission could be considered to have been interrupted.
+Experience supported this presumption.
+The prescribed 104-week period of surveillance was almost three times longer than the longest interval of time during the program when smallpox persisted in a country unknown to national health authorities.
+Notably, all of the episodes occurred prior to 1974 when we increasingly began to publicize that a reward would be given to anyone who reported a case which could be confirmed as smallpox.
 The expectation of a substantial cash award quickly brought to light many cases which otherwise might have been hidden.
-In additon to offering a reward, the program of surveillance became increasingly rigorous as time progressed.32 Special teams conducted repeated house to house searches to discover cases, to detect facial pockmarks and to document when they occurred.
-Specimens were collected from cases with rash and fever and dispatched to WHO Laboratories in Geneva and Moscow for examination.
-Many other measures were employed as well, so many, in fact, that it was our belief that from 1973 onwards, eradication could have been reliably certified in a country one year or even less after the last known case.
-Nevertheless, the two-year surveillance standard was retained.
+In addition